7daytheory/pygame/README.md

 Depending on your OS you might need a different slash in the file path - images/image_name.png or images\player.png.
 You should make the paths dynamic

+When importing an image, you want to convert it to a format that Pygame can work more easily.
+If the image has no transparent pixels : .convert()
+If the image has transparent pixesl: convert_alpha() This will make the game run much faster